 Try to get 7-8 hours of uninterrupted sleep each night.
 You can do this by going to bed at the same time each night and arising at the same time each morning, turning your devices off an hour before bedtime (the blue light emitted from the screen interferes with the production of melatonin), and turn down the heat in your bedroom as studies show people sleep best in a cooler environment.

-Next Step: Learn How to Lose Weight After 50 with the Setpoint Diet with the SANE
+Next Step: Learn How with SANE

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?